What is vertigo?

 - The feeling that the eyes need shock absorbers.

 - Imbalance or disequilibrium

-At Surrey 88 Ave Physiotherapy and Sports Injury Clinic, we strive to provide the most current treatment forms to aid you in regaining function after suffering with vertigo.
+At Surrey 88 Ave Physiotherapy, our Vestibular Physiotherapists strive to provide the most current treatment forms to aid you in regaining function after suffering from vertigo.

 Your assessment may take from 45-60 minutes, with follow up appointments last 30-45 minutes.

 Based on your assessment, an individualized plan of care will be provided to improve any deficits.